tikzzay/Karma-LIVEBOT-V2.0/replit.md

 ✅ **Dependencies Installed**: All Python packages are installed and ready
 ✅ **Code Setup**: Bot code is configured for Replit environment
 ✅ **Workflow Configured**: Discord bot workflow is set up to run automatically
-✅ **Bot Connected**: Bot is running and connected to Discord successfully
+✅ **Bot Connected**: "Karma LiveBOT#2866" is running and connected to Discord
+✅ **Multi-Server Active**: Bot is active in 2 Discord servers monitoring streamers
 ✅ **Fully Operational**: All systems running, monitoring 2 creators across multiple platforms
 ✅ **Ready for Production**: Bot is operational and ready for use

+**Live Status**: The bot is actively monitoring live streams across Twitch, YouTube, and TikTok with automatic notifications and streak tracking systems running smoothly.

 ### Next Steps - What You Need To Do: